All Sunday School classes meet from 9:45 to 10:45 a.m.

 HOMEBUILDERS :: Parlor

-Homebuilders is a class that seeks to provide a multi-generational environment for prayer, studying God’s word, fellowship, and sharing one another’s needs and burdens.
-All this is done in an atmosphere of thanksgiving and joy, and often with laughter.
-Each class begins with prayer time followed by in depth study around books of the Bible or spiritual topics.
-We care for, and support, one another through life’s challenges, and have celebrated God’s bountiful blessings and answers to prayer.
-We enjoy fellowship through seasonal social gatherings during the year.
+Homebuilders seeks to provide a multi-generational environment for prayer, studying God’s word, fellowship, and sharing one another’s needs and burdens in an atmosphere of thanksgiving and joy…often with laughter.
+We begin with prayer then study books of the Bible or spiritual topics.
+We support one another through life’s challenges and celebrate God’s bountiful blessings and answers to prayer.
+We also enjoy fellowship through seasonal social gatherings.
 We are a welcoming family of “homebuilders” seeking to glorify and honor the triune God.
+This fall we will be studying 1 Peter, 1 John, 1 Corinthians 13, and the promises of God.

 Contact: Bill Hamel (firstname.lastname@example.org or 806-1073)

 This class welcomes international and local friends in a spirit of Christian fellowship, with the understanding that many who visit for the first time have not heard the story of Jesus.
-Our focus is providing friendship in and out of the classroom and sharing the amazing story of Christ’s love through Bible lessons presented by members of the class.
+Throughout the year we offer many opportunities for fellowship, especially visiting parks and hiking trails in Tennessee together.
+This fall we are exploring the gospels to discover who Jesus is and why he came to earth.

 Contacts: Mike Ballast (email@example.com or 201-0993); Lindon Thomas (firstname.lastname@example.org or 357-2002)